-Next, let me add the English Product Name from DimProduct Table to Group section.
-This will divide the rectangle boxes based on the Sales amount by each product.
+Next, let me add the English Product Name from DimProduct Table to the Group section.
+It divides the rectangle boxes based on the Sales amount by each product.

 Create a Power BI Treemap Approach 2

-When you click on the Treemap present in the Visualization section will automatically create a Tree map with dummy data as shown in below screenshot.
+When you click on the Treemap present in the Visualization section, it creates a Treemap with dummy data.

-In order to add data to Power BI TreeMap, we have to add required fields:
+To add data to Power BI TreeMap, we have to add the required fields:

 - Group: Please specify the Column that divides the Rectangle Boxes.

 - Values: Any Numeric value, such as sales amount, Total Sales, Customer count, etc.

 Let me drag and drop the Sales from Fields section to Values field.

 Next, add Department Name from the DimEmployee table to the group section.
 You can do this by dragging Department Name to Group section, or checkmark the Department Name column

 Now you can see the TreeMap of Sales Amount that is divided by Employees Department Name.
 Hover over any box shows the Tool-tip of Department Name and its Sales Amount

 Let me do some quick formatting to the Power BI Tree map